Minimoll/Portfolio/README.md

 # Personal Portfolio

 This is a personal portfolio project showcasing my skills in AI and software development.
 The portfolio highlights my experience, skills, and projects.
-It also provides a way for potential employers and collaborators to get in touch with me.

 ## Features

-- Responsive design for various screen sizes
+- Responsive design for various screen sizes (computer and mobile)
 - Interactive navigation menu
 - Tabs for displaying different sections (Skills, Experience, Education)
 - Links to GitHub profile and social media